firephinx/mklz-fps/README.md

 ![Java Graphs Diagram](/images/javaGraphs.PNG)

-Overall, we learned that it might not be a good idea in the future to try optimizing the sort in a language where there is already a built-in parallel sorting algorithm.
+Overall, we learned a lot about optimizing sort algorithms on a variety of machines and figured that it might not always be a great idea to try and beat and highly optimized built-in parallel algorithm with a private implementation of TimSort.

 ## References